tensorflow/datasets/docs/api_docs/python/tfds/testing/SubTestCase.md

 )
 ```

-Fail if the two objects are equal as determined by theirdifference rounded to
+Fail if the two objects are equal as determined by their difference rounded to
 the given number of decimal places (default 7) and comparing to zero, or by
 comparing that the difference between the two objects is less than the given
 delta.